1 Introduction

 If no firmware is flashed on the board, make sure the board is powered through the cell connector.
 The power wires BAT+ and BAT- are optional.

 The firmware is flashed through the USB port.
-Follow the instructions in the Firmware repository.
+Follow the instructions in the Firmware documentation.

 5.2 Start-up